 Step Up AT - Improving Literacy Through Technology.
 (2021).
-Step Up AT - Improving Literacy Through Technology: Coach Manual, Research Version 1.2.
+Step Up AT - Improving Literacy Through Technology: Coach Manual, Research Version 1.3.
 [Manual and Coaching Protocols].
 Anita Zucker Center for Excellence in Early Childhood Studies, University of Florida and Step Up AT, University of Miami.

-Acknowledgment statement/Disclaimer:
+Acknowledgment statement/disclaimer:

 Practice-based coaching requires ongoing training and support to implement with fidelity.
-Practice-based coaching should be implemented by coaches who have undergone training with the Anita Zucker Center for Excellence in Early Childhood Studies or the principal investigator of the Step Up AT - Improving Literacy Through Technology Project, Michelle Schladant.
+Practice-based coaching should be implemented by coaches who have undergone training with the Anita Zucker Center for Excellence in Early Childhood Studies or the principal investigator of the Step Up AT - Improving Literacy Through Technology Program, Michelle Schladant.

-Practice-based coaching materials for the Step Up AT - Improving Literacy Through Technology Project are derivatives of Embedded Instruction for Early Learning at the Anita Zucker Center for Excellence in Early Childhood Studies, University of Florida.
-Materials have been adapted and validated for use in Step Up AT - Improving Literacy Through Technology in consultation with the principal investigator of the project and the project coaches.
-Further adaptations to practice-based coaching and Step Up AT - Improving Literacy Through Technology coaching materials are not permissible without consultation from the Anita Zucker Center for Excellence in Early Childhood Studies team at the University of Florida and the Step Up AT - Improving Literacy Through Technology Project team at the University of Miami.
+Practice-based coaching materials: These materials are derivatives of the Embedded Instruction for Early Learning at the Anita Zucker Center for Excellence in Early Childhood Studies, University of Florida.
+Materials have been adapted and validated for use in Step Up AT - Improving Literacy Through Technology in consultation with the principal investigator of the program and the program coaches.
+Further adaptations to practice-based coaching and Step Up AT - Improving Literacy Through Technology coaching materials are not permissible without consultation from the Anita Zucker Center for Excellence in Early Childhood Studies team at the University of Florida and the Step Up AT - Improving Literacy Through Technology Program team at the University of Miami.
 Development of new materials can be conducted in collaboration with the Anita Zucker Center for Excellence team at the University of Florida.